School-of-Solana/program-Kingsantus/frontend/README.md

     To be able to control the project during the timeframe this coin is the only coin to be used for now... you can add from your side in the program.ts Stake_Mint
+    forward your wallet address to discord "search for kingsantus" I have a tiger in my DP so you know your requesting from

 1. **Connect Wallet**
    Click "Connect Wallet" (Phantom, Solflare, etc.)